 Emails containing registers and/or details of individuals who have additional learning needs to allow for reasonable adjustments, are considered to contain sensitive personal information, and will be deleted after 6 months unless relevant to a complaint or legal process.
-To comply with this requirement all emails containing registers or information regarding delegates additional needs will be marked on receipt and the DBC/DCC-i administrator will perform a rolling monthly deletion of emails that are over 6 months old.
+To comply with this requirement all emails containing registers or information regarding delegates additional needs, the DCC-i administrator will perform a rolling monthly deletion of emails that are over 6 months old.